panaversity/learn-applied-generative-ai-fundamentals/20_genai_foundations_prompt_engineering/00_foundation/transformers.md

 * **Flexibility:** Transformers can be adapted to various tasks, such as language modeling, image recognition, and speech recognition.

-## Transformers: Another Simplified Explanation
+## Transformers: An Intermediate Level Explanation

 **Imagine a language translator.** When you say something in English, the translator converts it into Spanish.
 But how does it know which Spanish words correspond to the English ones?
 It needs a deep understanding of both languages.